LouGrimal/Misalignments-SHCI/README.md

 * then put a comment to your new issue and mention the misalignement linked to it

-If you are facing troubles to add your information on the platform, you can contact me through my email: l
+If you are facing troubles to add your information on the platform, you can contact me through my email: lou.grimal1@gmail.com